-20 apartments for rent in Audubon, Louisville, KY
+20 apartments for rent near Audubon, Louisville, KY

 The neighborhood of Audubon in Louisville, Kentucky is named for John Hames Audubon, the naturalist and bird artist.
 The name was appropriately chosen, given the pure, natural beauty of the area.